 Return to No Frills NZ Literature home page.

+The other guys Kevin Bates was with that morning leaned back all over the long benches as if they owned them.
 Acting up, smoking despite the signs, and they kept talking loudly about 'PD'.
 They had tattoos everywhere, hands, faces, ankles: they had jandals on their feet even in here.
 Like they were showing themselves off, Kevin thought.
-But ignoring him.
-He sat still and apart at the far end of one bench.
-He was hunched over the edge with his arms down on his knees.
+But ignoring him all the same.
+Kevin sat still and apart at the far end of one bench.
+He was hunched over with his lanky arms down on his knees.
 Waiting.
 Trying to seem indifferent.
-Kevin was a lanky, sandy-haired and soft-jawed youth.
-He looked, he knew, like the type of normal middle-class person the others might pick on.
-But they ignored him, talking only amongst themselves.
+He was a tall, trim, sandy-haired youth with a round face and a soft jaw.
+He looked, he knew, like the type of normal, middle-class person these sorts might pick on.
+But they ignored him, talking only to each other.

 'I don't know,' Kevin answered.